The Counseling Center and COVID-19

 Parents/Guardians and Families

-Parents, if you are concerned about the emotional or psychological well being of your child, please contact the SUNY Cortland Counseling Center.
+Parents and family members, if you are concerned about the emotional or psychological well being of your child, please contact the SUNY Cortland Counseling Center.
 Although we cannot discuss confidential material with you we can talk about your concerns and describe services that are available to your child.

 Scope of Services